Looking for CV writing tips and advice?

 4) Use reverse chronological order

 Your current or most recent job is usually your most relevant experience, so show that first at the top of your work experience section.
-That belly dancing job you had part time during university isn’t the experience you need the prospective employer to see first!
-Or maybe it is, who are we to judge?
+That pot washing job you did on a Saturday whilst at 6th form isn’t the experience you need the prospective employer to see first.

-They don’t always pick up words which have dual meanings.
-It’s highly amusing when a candidate claims to be “ideal for the roll”.
-Another fun example is your time spent as a “Belly Dancing Manger”.
-Technically “manger” is a correct word but probably not what you intended to say.
+They don’t always pick up words which have dual meanings. “ideal for the roll” or “National Sales Manger”.
+Technically “manger” is a correct word but probably not what you intended to say!

-Telling your new employer that you have a dog called Tiddles and that you prefer Tiddles to your wife is neither big nor clever.
+Telling your new employer that you have a dog called Tiddles and that you prefer Tiddles to your wife is not likely to impress.

 Let the employer know that you have been the top salesperson for your national sales team for the past 4 years.
-But that’s not so relevant (or impressive) if you are the only salesperson in your team
+Boast about your achievements and make them as pertinent to the role you’ve applied for as you can.

-This shouldn’t need saying.
-Lying about qualifications, reasons for leaving and the number of positions you have is dangerous. our simple rule of thumb for this is “DON’T DO IT”.
+This shouldn’t need saying however lying about qualifications, reasons for leaving and the number of positions you have is certainly not recommended. our simple rule of thumb for this is “DON’T DO IT”.

 The above is a snapshot of our knowledge on CV writing.
 For more detailed information on writing a CV view our website at www.glencallum.co.uk .
 For more information on job searching, contact one of our consultants at Glen Callum Associates Ltd. Glen Callum Associates Ltd are the leading Automotive and Industrial Recruitment Specialists.